VanCoding/glueson/README.md

 # glueson

-glueson is JSON-based programming language.
+glueson is a JSON-based programming language.
 Glueson is a superset of JSON.
 All valid JSON code is also valid glueson code.
 In addition to static JSON, glueson allows for some values to be dynamic.
 Example:

 ```json
 {